stephencme/open-prompt/sdk/README.md

-# open-prompt-sdk
+# anyprompt-sdk

-A lightweight SDK for interacting with OpenPromptCore, enabling the fetching and usage of prompt templates from an external API.
+A lightweight SDK for interacting with AnyPromptCore, enabling the fetching and usage of prompt templates from an external API.

 ## Features